DHL: Services

 DHL Express's global headquarters are part of the Deutsche Post headquarters in Bonn.

-Headquarters for the Americas are located in Plantation, Florida, while its Asia-Pacific and emerging markets headquarters are located in Singapore, Malaysia, Hong Kong, and China.
+Headquarters for North America are located in Guadalajara, Mexico, and Plantation, Florida, while its Asia–Pacific and emerging markets headquarters are located in Singapore, Malaysia, Hong Kong, and mainland China.
 The European hub is in Leipzig, Germany.

-Most of DHL Express' business is incorporated as DHL International GmbH.
+Most of DHL Express's business is incorporated as DHL International GmbH.

-Major competitors include FedEx, UPS and national post carriers such as United States Postal Service (USPS) and Royal Mail.
+Major competitors include FedEx, UPS, and national post carriers such as United States Postal Service (USPS) and Royal Mail.
 However, DHL has a minor partnership with the USPS, which allows DHL to deliver small packages to the recipient through the USPS network known as DHL Global Mail, now known as DHL eCommerce.
 It is also the sole provider for transferring USPS mail in and out of Iraq and Afghanistan.

 DHL offers worldwide services, including deliveries to countries such as Iraq, Afghanistan and Myanmar (formerly Burma).
 As it is German-owned, DHL is not affected by U.S. embargoes or sanctions and will ship to Cuba and North Korea.
 However, there are strict codes for delivering to North Korea, as the country has shaky relations with the West.

-As DHL is no longer a United States company, it is not allowed to make domestic flights between U.S. airports.
-DHL contracts these services to other providers.

 Environmental record

-DHL has taken measures to control their environmental effect by use of alternative fuel vehicles.
+As of 2007, DHL took measures to control their environmental footprint by the use of alternative fuel vehicles.
 DHL changed vehicles in certain delivery fleets in order to use alternative fuels.
-Certain new vehicles use compressed natural gas, to which DHL hopes to convert 50% of their vehicles in the future.
+Certain new vehicles used compressed natural gas.